Cuenca – Panama Hats

 Ecuador’s economy seemed more stable than that of Northern Peru, thanks to its dollarised currency, oil exports, and export-oriented agricultural sector.
 This economic strength was visible as we ventured deeper into the country.

-Leaving the Pan-American Highway, we ascended into the Andean highlands, heading towards Cuenca, Ecuador’s third-largest city and one of its most complete colonial gems.
+Leaving the Pan-American Highway, we ascended into the Andean highlands, heading towards Cuenca, Ecuador’s third-largest city and one of its most complete colonial gems and famous around the world for the production of Panama hats.
 The mountain roads were lined with lush, verdant vegetation, thriving banana plantations, and agricultural fields.
 Fast-flowing rivers added to the area’s sense of abundance, their waters supporting the agribusinesses that dominate the economy.

 Catedral De Cuenca, Cuenca, Ecuador